-OGE has separate procedures under the Privacy Act for individuals seeking records about themselves, which are set forth at 5 C.F.R.
+OGE has separate procedures under the Privacy Act for individuals seeking records about themselves, which are set forth at in its regulations at 5 C.F.R.
 Part 2602.

 3. Please describe any other steps your agency has taken to remove barriers to accessing government information.